Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Experiments

 \paragraph{Performances on Seen Tasks.}

 Table~\ref{tab:measures} demonstrates the metrics of each method.
-In terms of AP, DREE stably (with the smallest std.) outperforms (with a smaller mean) all compared lifelong learning methods over task orders on both TSP and CVRP.
+In terms of AP, DREE stably (smallest std.) outperforms (smaller mean) all compared lifelong learning methods over task orders on both TSP and CVRP.
 DREE even performs closely to \textit{MT-Ref}, which can access all tasks simultaneously.
 It verifies DREE's effectiveness in solving tasks after lifelong learning of them.